eight04/inline-js/README.md

 ```

 ### docstring
-Extract docstring (i.e. the first template literal) from the js file.
+Extract docstring (i.e. the first template literal) from the content.

 ### eval
 Eval JavaScript expression.
 You can access the content with `$0`.